rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 ### Configuring Timeouts

-Each pipeline execution has a default timeout of 60 second.
+Each pipeline execution has a default timeout of 60 minutes.
 If the pipeline execution cannot complete within its timeout period, the pipeline is aborted.
 If a pipeline has more executions than can be completed in 60 minutes,

 {{% tabs %}}
 {{% tab "By UI" %}}